-The recommended programs and future projects will be guided by a technical analysis that includes:
+The recommended programs and future projects were guided by a technical analysis that includes:

-The City will also rely on public input to help guide the process.
-City of Sunnyvale residents, visitors and workers will help identify existing barriers to walking and biking around the City, and locations where people would like to be able to walk and bike.
+The City relied on public input to help guide the process.
+City of Sunnyvale residents, visitors and workers helped identify existing barriers to walking and biking around the City, and locations where people would like to be able to walk and bike.

 Safe Routes to Schools

 Designing an environment where students can safely walk and bike to school is a priority for the City.
-We will conduct audits at all 21 public schools serving Sunnyvale students to identify potential improvements for routes to and from school.
+We conducted audits at all 21 public schools serving Sunnyvale students to identify potential improvements for routes to and from school.

 The Active Transportation Plan updates Sunnyvale's 2006 Bicycle Plan, 2007 Pedestrian Safety and Opportunities Study, and 2012 Comprehensive School Traffic Study.
 It examines the future needs of Sunnyvale and it addresses the needs of people walking and biking - separately, acknowledging unique barriers and implementation challenges to each mode.
 In addition, this plan has a separate focus on Safe Routes to School, prioritizing biking and walking safety along students' paths to school.